adobe/helix-home/docs/architecture-v5.md

 A typical Franklin site uses three levels of CDN.
 The first level is the customer's own CDN (we refer to it as BYOCDN).
 This CDN caches contents delivered by the next level.
 We rely on long-lived shared caches with precise invalidation, which is triggered by `helix-admin` based on customer-provided configuration.

 The second level is Fastly, we refer to it as the Outer CDN (even if it is in the middle of three layers of CDN).
-Here all pages on `*.hlx.live` are served and cached with long-lived shared caches.
-In addition `*.hlx.page` is served by the outer CDN, albeit with shorter cache TTLs.
+Here all pages on `*.aem.live` are served and cached with long-lived shared caches.
+In addition `*.aem.page` is served by the outer CDN, albeit with shorter cache TTLs.
 Whenever content gets published, the `helix-admin` service will surgically invalidate the cache for the affected pages and resources.

 The outer CDN uses internally a multi-layer caching technique called shielding, which reduces load on the next layer.